 Research Mission

 The Foundation focuses on the long recognized and newly defined group of individuals with posttreatment Lyme syndrome [1].
-The goal is to clearly define and understand the cause of disabling symptoms these patients may suffer and improve their diagnosis, treatment, and health outcomes
+The goal is to clearly define and understand the cause of disabling symptoms these patients may suffer and improve their diagnosis, treatment, and health outcomes.

 [1] Post-Lyme disease syndrome, post-treatment chronic Lyme disease and chronic Lyme disease are names used by different medical organizations at different times that generally refer to the same group of patients.
 It should be noted that the use of Post-Lyme disease syndrome by the Foundation does not imply an endorsement by this Foundation of any one exclusive view regarding causation, diagnosis, or treatment.

-Current Study
+Current Studies

-SLICE Study
+SLICE Studies

-SLICE is a landmark study sponsored by LymeMD.
-A collaborative initiative with the division of Rheumatology at Johns Hopkins, the study examines the impact of Lyme disease on the human immune system and on patient health.
+The SLICE studies are a landmark series of studies sponsored by the Lyme Disease Research Foundation.
+A collaborative initiative with the division of Rheumatology at Johns Hopkins, the studies examine the impact of Lyme disease on the human immune system and on patient health.
+Read entire article.
+Note: we are still enrolling patients for the SLICE studies.
+See requirements to participate.

 Publications